MAK-n/pomododo/README.md

 - Safari 12+
 - Edge 79+

-### Data Storage
+### Data Storage & Session Management
+- **Fresh Start Philosophy** - All data resets on page refresh for focused sessions
+- **No Persistent Storage** - Tasks, achievements, statistics, and notes reset when you reload
+- **Session-Based Productivity** - Perfect for focused work sessions without distractions
-- All data is stored locally in your browser
+- **No Backend Required** - Runs entirely in your browser
-- No backend server required
-- Data persists between sessions
+- **Privacy Focused** - No data is saved or tracked between sessions
-- Each browser/device has its own data

 ## 🎨 Customization